oberien/das-protokoll/specification-v2.md

 root of the merkle tree.
 Just as the Root Update, the Root Update Response contains the from-blockid and to-blockref.
-This packet MUST be sent to every client whenever the root changes on the server.
+This packet MAY be sent to every client whenever the root changes on the server, to inform clients about possible root changes.
-Each client MUST individually acknowledge the Root Update Response either with a Block Request of an unknown block, or with a Root Update Response Ack, if the client was able to update its root without any block downloads.
+This is similar to a push notification, but it is not acknowledged.

-#### Root Update Response Ack
+If a client receives the update, it MAY update its internal state instantaneously to the new root (by fetching unknown blocks).

-The Root Update Response Ack is used by clients to acknowledge a server's Root Update Response if the client was able to update its root without needing to download a block.
+If that packet is lost, that's fine, because clients will fetch at a later point anyway.
-Otherwise the respective Block Request would be an implicit acknowledgement of the reception of the Root Update Response.
+Thus, the push notification is optional.

 #### Block Request